Home > Privacy, Confidentiality & Education Records > Parent Observations v. Student Confidentiality by Pete and Pam Wright

-When a school administrator takes this position, it creates an appearance of two things (both bad):
+When a school administrator takes this position, it creates an appearance of two things and both are bad:

 (1) that the program is clearly not appropriate and the parent will quickly discover this, and

-Many parents say they have problems with school administrators who refuse to allow them to observe their child's classroom or proposed placement.
-By taking this position, administrators create an atmosphere of secrecy and mistrust -- and use silly reasons to justify their actions.
+Many parents say they have problems with school administrators who refuse to allow them to observe their child's classroom or a proposed placement.
+By taking this position, administrators create an atmosphere of secrecy and mistrust.

 Parent Participation in Child's Education